1Bitsy/1bitsy-website/content/overview/introduction.md

 with it is usually problematic as you either need expensive proprietary software or an OpenSource tool that is difficult to set up.

-Few years ago Gareth McMullin created the Black Magic Probe.
-It is a hardware device that implements all the magic of JTAG in it and you can very easily connect it to your hardware and your computer without a lot of hassle.
-Me and many others really love the device.
+A few years ago Gareth McMullin created the Black Magic Probe.
+Its a hardware device that implements all the magic of JTAG (in it and you can very) while enabling you to easily connect it to your hardware and your computer without a lot of hassle.
+(I and many others really love the device.)
 After using it for several years now I realized that most people still don't know about it.
-I also realized that part of the problem is lack of good reference projects and evaluation/development boards that can easily take advantage of the Black Magic Probe.
+I also realized that part of the problem is a lack of good reference projects and evaluation/development boards that can easily take advantage of the Black Magic Probes abilities.

 This is why I decided to create 1Bitsy.
-The goal is to have example projects, tutorials and a hardware platform that can take full advantage of JTAG and the Black Magic Probe hardware.
+The goal is to have/create example projects, tutorials and a hardware platform that can take full advantage of JTAG and the Black Magic Probe hardware.